direct to content

 Wrecking of the Utrecht

 Throughout the period of the Napoleonic Wars (1803-1815), Britain was at war with the French Republic.
-For the Kingdom of Holland (1806-1810), a French client-state and predecessor to the Kingdom of the Netherlands, British naval supremacy presented a serious obstacle in the maintenance of its colonies in the East and West Indies.
+For the Kingdom of Holland (1806-1810), a French client-state and predecessor to the Kingdom of the Netherlands, British naval supremacy presented a serious obstacle in the contacts with its colonies in the East and West Indies.
 Therefore, when a supply mission to the Dutch colony of Curacao was planned in late 1806, this called for a secretive approach.

 Description

-Associated with: Dutch Royal Navy, Kingdom of Holland
+Associated with: Dutch Royal Navy, Kingdom of Holland.

-Condition: Unknown
+Condition: Unknown.

-Institutions involved: Nautical Archaeology Society, Royal Commission on the Ancient and Historical Monuments of Scotland
+Institutions involved: Nautical Archaeology Society, Royal Commission on the Ancient and Historical Monuments of Scotland.

 References

-Down on 4 December
+Down on 21 December

 New in MaSS